Skip to main content

 Rule 173-45-01 | Long-term care consumer guide: introduction and definitions.

-(A) Introduction: This chapter governs the Ohio long-term care consumer guide that ODA electronically publishes to provide the public with detailed information on Ohio's long-term care facilities, including nursing homes, residential care facilities, skilled nursing facility units of hospitals, county homes certified to receive medicare and medicaid reimbursement, and residential facilities.
+(A) Introduction: This chapter governs the Ohio long-term care consumer guide that AGE electronically publishes to provide the public with detailed information on Ohio's long-term care facilities, including nursing homes, residential care facilities, skilled nursing facility units of hospitals, and county homes certified to receive medicare and medicaid reimbursement.
 The information includes a facility's size, location, services offered, customer satisfaction data, regulatory compliance performance data, and, in the case of nursing facilities, quality measures.
-The guide's information allows the public to compare two or more facilities.
+The guide's information allows the public to search for facilities.
 The guide may also include detailed information about other types of long-term care providers.
+The long-term care quality navigator publishes information obtained from the guide and satisfies the requirements of the guide.

 (B) Definitions for this chapter: